gevulotnetwork/gevulot/README.md

   int policy = sched_getscheduler(0);
   ASSERT_RELEASE(policy == SCHED_BATCH, "the scheduling policy was not set properly.")
 ```
 2. Build the docker image, along with the standalone prover and verifier.
-WHile the repository's readme explains everything thoroughly, here is a summary:
+While the repository's readme explains everything thoroughly, here is a summary:

 ```
 docker build --tag prover .